arffsaad/shopeeautocoin/README.md

 1. Install prerequisites first.
 1. Run "RUN FIRST.bat" as admin first. this will download and perform initial setup.
 Set a time for the script to run (USE HH:MM IN 24HR FORMAT ONLY)
 2. Go to your downloads folder.
-Extract the zip file that was downloaded.
+Extract the chromedriver_win32.zip file that was downloaded.
 3. Run config.py.
 Make sure everything is configured.
 	i.
 For username/password, fill in as needed. ii.
 For webdriverpath, point to "chromedriver.exe"